-- supplementary evaluation details (if applicable)
+supplementary evaluation details (if applicable)

-Apply online through the OUAC by the application deadlines listed.
+Apply online through the OUAC by the application deadlines.

 All required documents must be received before your application is considered.
 Delayed or incomplete submission of an application may result in a program becoming full and/or fewer course enrollment options.